JohnComonitski/FootballMatchAnalysis/README.md

 ![goal](./examples/goal.png)

 ### Plot Pitch Control For a Given Moment in a Match
-Plot the location of every player on the field during a given moment of a match and describe who controls what sections of the pitch using a voronoi diagram.
+Plot the location of every player on the field during a given moment of a match and describe who controls what sections of the pitch using a Voronoi diagram.

 ```python
 from analysis.event import *